 1. Get your DNA tested for proclivities towards disease.

 Your DNA can tell you more about your body’s natural tendencies: which genes that promote health are activated, and which are not.
-Knowing this allows you to alter your diet and lifestyle so you can make changes.
+Knowing this may allow you to alter your diet and lifestyle so you can make changes.
 Within six months, another DNA test will show you how you impacted your genes.
-It’s very empowering to do this!
+It can be very empowering to do this!

 2. Take an inventory of your bad habits.

-According to rumors, Abe Lincoln developed his fine character by taking one bad habit and replacing it with a good one every month.
+According to rumors, Abe Lincoln tried to quit one bad habit and replace it with a good one every month.
 Whether that’s true of him or not, it’s not a bad idea!
 Remember that bad habits can lead to chronic illness for years to come, and deteriorate your health and lifestyle.
 Be intentional!
 Take a look at whether your bad habits are worth maintaining in the long run.

 3. Stay on top of your health by running your own lab tests.